Academix1/Assignment_Ideas/Resume_Genrator.md

     - How to set up the database.
     - How the backend handles PDF generation.
     - IPStack API integration details.
+    - Share Your GitHub URL and ScreenShot of App

 ---